OHSU Center for Health & Healing: History

-The OHSU Center for Health & Healing was completed in 2006, designed by GBD Architects and constructed by Hoffman Construction.
-It took 3 years to complete, with construction beginning in 2003, and cost a total of $140 million.
-In February 2007, the building was granted LEED Platinum status, becoming the largest health care facility in the United States to earn LEED's highest rating.
+The first building of the OHSU Center for Health & Healing was completed in 2006, designed by GBD Architects and constructed by Hoffman Construction.
+It took three years to complete, with construction beginning in 2003, and cost a total of $140 million.

-Details

-Of the facility’s 16 floors, eight floors are dedicated to physician practice, surgery, and imaging; three floors house the March Wellness Fitness Center; four are home to education and research facilities; and the ground level contains an optical shop, a pharmacy, and a café.
+Of the first building's 16 floors, eight floors are dedicated to physician practice, surgery, and imaging; three floors house the March Wellness Fitness Center; four are home to education and research facilities; and the ground level contains an optical shop, a pharmacy, and a café.
 The building is 61.58 m tall.

+Construction of a second building began in 2016, and the 15-story Center for Health & Healing Building 2 (CHH2) opened in March 2019 (to employees, and on April 8 to patients).
+Like the first building, it was constructed by Hoffman Construction; however, it was designed by ZGF Architects.
+A street separates the two buildings at ground level, but a two-story skybridge connects them.
+Built concurrently and also opened in early 2019 is a 10-story building, situated across Bond Avenue from CHH2, named the Gary and Christine Rood Family Pavilion, which serves as a residential facility for temporary stays by family members of patients receiving treatment at CHH.
+The combined budget for CHH2 and the Rood Family Pavilion was $360 million.
+A private donation of $12 million by the Roods help fund construction of the pavilion.